mbiacharetyron/hcab-admin-v3/docs/GITLAB_CI_DEPLOYMENT.md

 # GitLab CI Deployment Guide

-This guide explains how to deploy your H-Cab Admin Dashboard using GitLab CI with Docker Compose.
+This guide explains how to deploy your H-Cab Admin Dashboard using GitLab CI with direct Docker commands.

 ## 🚀 **GitLab CI Configuration**

 Your `.gitlab-ci.yml` has been updated to:
 - Build Docker images with environment variables
-- Deploy using Docker Compose
+- Deploy using direct Docker commands
 - Handle environment variables securely
 - Use GitLab Container Registry